-22 Proven Ways to Get Followers on Instagram
+22 Proven Ways to Get Instagram Followers

 It might even cost you some followers.

-3. Test Different Filters & Dimensions
+3. Experiment with Different Filters & Dimensions

 Just because you’re a business doesn’t mean you can’t have fun with filters and use different dimensions.

-On the contrary, you should use filters on your content!
+On the contrary, you should use filters on your content.

-The more creative, original and captivating your photos are, the more likely people are to share and follow your account – so bring on the filters!
+The more creative, original and captivating your photos are, the more likely people are to share and follow your account.

 You can go one step further and download photo editing apps to touch up your photos even more.